Writing Email Newsletters As Your Audience Actually Wants to Read

 8. Make it easy for individuals to unsubscribe from your emails.

-9. Pick one primary call-to-action.
+9. Pick one primary call to action.

 Although newsletters can hold several contents with different calls-to-action (CTAs), usually, there is one CTA that is more important than the others, and that needs to be prioritized.
-This primary call-to-action should serve as the “head honcho” signifying the top action you want your subscribers to take.
-Other calls-to-action can be supplementary, giving subscribers other options to explore in case they have more time or interest.
+This primary call to action should serve as the “head honcho,” signifying the top action you want your subscribers to take.
+Other calls to action can be supplementary, giving subscribers other options to explore in case they have more time or interest.
 Whether you want them to read a blog post or share the email with a friend, it is essential to make it simple for subscribers to take the desired action.

 10. Keep the Content Relevant